HERD by Mark Earls

 Last month, we held our first book club meeting of the year.
-Over the next 7 weeks we will be sharing our teams thought on each of their books.
-This week, Elle shares her thoughts on Herd.
+Over the weeks we will be sharing our teams thought on each of their books.
+This week, Helen shares her thoughts on Herd by Mark Ells.

 About the author